patriciachrysy/react-todo-app/README.md

-# Math Magicians
+# React Todo App

-> This is the app where you could see information about shows as well as leave likes and comments on your favorite shows.
+> A small to do react app

 ![screenshot](./screenshot-1.png)